DoctorMcKay/node-tf2/README.md

 Resets the token of the server identified by a given `id`.
 This will make the GC generate a new token, invaliding the old one.
 Listen for the `resetIdentity` event for the response.

+### openCrate(keyID, crateID)

+Opens a crate with `crateID` using a key with `keyID`.
+If successful, you'll get two `itemRemoved` events, one for the key and one for the crate, followed by an `itemAcquired` event for what you received.

 # Events

 ### connectedToGC